ShubJas/JOSAA-2024-Documentation-Implementation/README.md

 # Seat Allocation System: Setup and Execution Guide

-This guide provides detailed instructions for setting up and running the seat allocation system for JoSAA and CSAB special rounds.
+This guide provides detailed instructions for setting up and running the seat allocation system for JoSAA, CSAB special Rounds, NEUT and Supernumerary Rounds.

 ### Fork and Clone the JOSAA-2024-Implementation repo